lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

 ---
 layout: draft
 featured: true
-title: "Twitter's Achilles Heel, Twitter's Messaging Dilemma"
+title: "A Messaging App to Save Twitter"
-permalink: /2016/03/01/twitters-achilles-heel/
+permalink: /2014/01/06/a-messaging-app-to-save-twitter/
 categories:
   - commentary
   - Dashdash
-blurb: "Why Twitter needs to focus on messaging, and what it should build."
+blurb: "A strategic analysis of Twitter's market and a vision for a product it should build."
 show_blurb: true
 styles: |
   #main .entry .entry-content iframe.twitter-tweet {